RustyDeGarmo/LearningUnity/README.md

 Player Shield - Shield that is depleted when enemies hit the player, recharges over time when not being hit
 Pickups - Instant shield recovery, faster firing rate, more projectiles, etc.
 Momentary Invulnerability - After taking damage the player is invincible for a short period

+4. Realm Rush - Tower Defense

+Character Name: The Grand Stratis
+Player Experience: Tactical / Strategic
+Core Mechanic: The player has limited resources and must
+ strategically place defenses to stop enemies
+Game Loop: Survive against waves of enemies as long as possible
+	The level reloads if the player runs out of gold

+Theme:
+Defend against attackers who want to steal all of your gold!

+Art:
+Medieval Fantasy Voxel Art

+Planned Features:
+Enemies Pathfinding
+Defensive Towers
+Resource Management

+Potential Features:
+Dynamic Enemy Pathfinding
+Build Timer for Towers